G Suite Passwords Stored in Plaintext Since 2005 - The Mac Observer

 G Suite Customers Only Affected

-In a blog post, the company’s Vice President Engineering, Cloud Trust, Suzanne Frey wrote:
+In a blog post, the company’s Vice President Engineering, Cloud Trust, Suzanne Frey wrote that issue related to since disbanded functionality that “allowed administrators to upload or manually set user passwords for their company’s users.”

 We made an error when implementing this functionality back in 2005: The admin console stored a copy of the unhashed password.
 This practice did not live up to our standards.